Madinatou Rouamba: Club career

 She played for her hometown club "Etincelles de Ouagadougou".

-In August 2022, Rouamba moved to Turkey, and signed a one-year contract n with the Istanbul-based club Fatih Karagümrük to play in the 2022-23 Women's Super League.
+In August 2022, Rouamba moved to Turkey, and signed a one-year contract n with the Istanbul-based club Fatih Karagümrük to play in the 2022–23 Women's Super League.

+In the 2024–25 Super League season, she transferred to Beylerbeyi.

 International career

 Rouamba took part at the 2022 Women's Africa Cup of Nations qualification held in Morocco.
 She capped 14 times for the Burkina Faso women's national football team and scored one goal.